 • Support .NET 6

-Support .NET 6 data providers for database connections.
+Support .NET 6 data providers for SQL Server, Oracle, and ODBC database connections (besides continuing to support the native drivers).
 The connections that use .NET Framework data providers (ADO .NET connections) shall be updated to use .NET 6 data providers.

 • Use WebView2 for the WebBrowser control

 • Replace the WebBrowser engine with Microsoft Edge WebView2;

 • Support two WebView2 Runtime deployment options: Evergreen or Fixed Version.